WJ714/Bridginggap-flux/README.md

 # 🔍 Tutorial 3: Flux model comparison
 - Script: flux-model-comparison.rmd;
-- FLUXNET data and ELM output for different study sites can be found [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI);
+- FLUXNET data and ELM output for different study sites can be found in the data folder [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI);
 - We use data for `US-Syv` for demonstration in the R script;

 ---